Help • Quotes & jobs

 4. Save the job in the first stage (e.g. New / To review)

-Step 4 — Move jobs between stages as work progresses
+Step 4 — Move jobs consistently

 3. Tips & common questions